jensengen/Project5/README.md

 With parameter `robot_tracking=1` the package performs the following actions:
 * Initially show the marker at the pickup zone
-* Hide the marker once your robot reaches the pickup zone
+* Hide the marker once the robot reaches the pickup zone
 * Wait 5 seconds to simulate a pickup
-* Show the marker at the drop off zone once your robot reaches it
+* Show the marker at the drop off zone once the robot reaches it

 ## Python
 The UDACITY workspace is setup to use Python 3 while the ROS-Kinetic distribution requires Python 2.
 To correctly launch and run this project, make sure to use Python 2.